Close Menu

 What should I wear to see the Northern Lights?

 Dress in warm layers, as temperatures can drop significantly at night.
 Pack a hat, gloves, and a scarf to protect yourself from the cold.
-(See Also: The Best Time To Visit Taj Mahal – Unveiled)
+(See Also: Best Time of Year to Visit Margaret River – Discover the Perfect Season)

 Where is the best place to see the Northern Lights in Yukon?